Nick3C/pinyin-toolkit/pinyin/docs/readme.txt

 Mandarin is an idea language for text-to-speech conversion because there are a relatively small number of unique sounds (around a thousand)

 The plugin allows the user to download the Chinese-Lessons Sample audio files automatically.
-However, there are better audio fles available if you are prepared to look for them.
+However, there are better audio files available if you are prepared to look for them.
 To save you some time you can find a list giving this information to you below.

-=Mono-sylabic=
+=Mono-syllabic=
 ChineseLessons.com                  [n=1,189]   .mp3    [average quality]          http://www.chinese-lessons.com/download.htm
 ChinesePod.com free pinyin tool     [n=1,627]   .mp3    [licensing restrictions]   http://chinesepod.com/resources/pronunciation
 SWAC Audio Files                    [n=1,000]   .ogg    [need renaming script]     http://swac-collections.org/download.php WenLin Audio Files                  [n=1,675]   .wav    [commercial license]       http://www.wenlin.com/

-The reccommended audio files are the ChinesePod.com files.
+The recommended audio files are the ChinesePod.com files.
 They are distributed freely at the above link but licensing prevents us from including them.
 If you want to upgrade to these files then go to the webpage, download the files (keep a copy!) and place them in your media directory, replacing any files there already.

 In the future PyKit will support complex word packs such as "ni2hao3.ogg" but for now the information below is just for reference.

-If you have multiple audio packs installed Pinyin Toolkit will choose the best one for this piniyn.
+If you have multiple audio packs installed Pinyin Toolkit will choose the best one for this pinyin phrase.
 If there are several possible media packs then a random choice will be made (allowing you to have different voices in your deck).